Mill City cooks

-Join our market chefs in front of the train shed on the first Saturdays of the month!
-Watch as they cook up a meal using seasonal market ingredients from our vendors.
-Come with cooking questions and enjoy a sample while they’re in the tent from 9am to 12pm, while supplies last.
+Join our market chefs for Mill City Cooks live cooking demonstrations in front of the train shed on the first and third Saturdays of each month!
+Watch as they cook up a meal using seasonal market ingredients directly from our vendors.
+Come with cooking questions and enjoy a sample while they’re in the tent from 9am to 11pm, while supplies last.

 - May 6, Nettie Colón